What is ASP.NET?

 What are the different modes for the Session state in ASP.NET?

-There are following the different mode of session state which can be defined in a Web.config file.
+There are following the different modes of session states which can be defined in a Web.config file.

 Off: Specify that Session state is not enabled.